 This has been the third of the methods to generate ideas that I mention in this other post about The best way to have a good idea.

 The other two methods are Brainstorming and Mind Mapping.
 Do you know any other system to generate ideas?
 How did it work for you?
-I encourage you to leave your comments below this text.
-Or if you wish, you can also go to my contact page to get in touch directly.
+I encourage you to leave your comments down below.
+Or, if you wish, you can also go to my contact page to send me a direct message.